 Digital note taking is the future of taking your notes with you everywhere.
 No one can deny the benefits of taking notes digitally and there are many apps who make use of these benefits to provide very useful note-taking apps.
 Evernote and OneNote are two of the most popular note-taking applications.
-If you don’t know the difference between these two, then here is a comparison in 2016 of Evernote vs OneNote and which one is best in Windows 10,8.1 for home or business users.
+If you don’t know the difference between these two, then here is a comparison of Evernote vs OneNote and which one is best in Windows 10,8.1 for home or business users.

 While both OneNote and Evernote share similar features, most of these similar features are implemented better in one than the other.
 Following is a description of both note-taking apps along with the features they implement the best:

 OneNote is developed by Microsoft and it is available for free as a standalone application as well as a part of the Microsoft Office Suite.

 - The interface of OneNote is very similar to other Office applications like Word, PowerPoint, and Excel.
 It can take some time for you to learn the interface but still, it is regarded as more productive for a note-taking application.
 Since OneNote is developed by Microsoft themselves, it works fluidly on Windows whereas Evernote lags if you using an outdated system.
 In OneNote, you can work on one notebook at a time and there are tabs for each section of the notebook on the top.
 On the left side of the screen, there is a list of pages inside the currently selected notebook section and on the right side is where the page is displayed.
 On the very top is the Quick Access Bar which is the most useful feature among all Office applications.

 - Paragraphs in OneNote can be used as free-floating sections, you can write a paragraph and just drag it anywhere.
 You can write anything you want in a section and arrange it later as you wish.
 Most people don’t like this feature put prefer line by line note taking.